kevinkoo001/CCR/README.md

 > Note that the script has been tested on Ubuntu 16.04 only (using the default gcc 5.4 and gold 1.11).
-If you have failed to build everything at the first attempt, you may want to change the default linker to the system's gold linker before runing the build script again.
+If you have failed to build everything at the first attempt, you may want to change the linker to the system's default linker (i.e., `ld.bfd`) before runing the build script again.
+We recommend not to use `ld.gold` for LLVM compilation.

 ### Build with Docker
 A Docker script is available for easily testing CCR within a Docker container.